 It may not be what you want to deal with, but filing an insurance claim is an important decision.
 Unexpected situations happen all the time.
-Maybe you were in a fender bender .
-You woke up to find your vehicle has been vandalized.
+Maybe you were in a fender bender.
+You woke up to find your vehicle had been vandalized.
 Or maybe you have a cracked windshield or weather related damage.
-Even things like dents and parking lot damage will have you questioning if you should file a car insurance claim.
+Even dents and parking lot accidents will have you questioning if you should file a report.

 When Should I File A Car Insurance Claim?

-There are a number of situations where filing a car insurance claims is highly recommended :
+There are a number of situations where filing a claim is highly recommended :

-- You cause major damage to your vehicle or another person’s vehicle
+- You cause major damage to yours or another person’s vehicle

-- An injury happens as a result of the auto accident
+- An injury happens as a result of an accident

-Making an insurance claim on your car policy is an important decision.
-It can affect your insurance record, rates, and impact you financially.
-If your vehicle has major damage, starting a claim is obvious.
-But, it’s the minor car accident insurance claims or smaller damage when you should think twice.
+Making a claim is an important decision.
+It can affect your record, car insurance quotes, and impact you financially.
+Starting a claim should be a priority if your vehicle has major damage.
+But, it’s a minor car accident or smaller damage when you should think twice.

-Here are some situations where you may not want to file a claim :
+Here are some situations where you may not want to file :

-- The damage may only be slightly more than your insurance deductible
+- The damage may only be slightly more than your car insurance deductible

 - You have the funds to pay for the damage